Sign Permits

 -

 The applicant applies for a Sign Permit with the Building Division.
-Click here for Application Form.
-An application must be made in person; Application via mail, courier, or email will not be accepted.
+Click Here to Apply Online.
 An application may be made by the contractor, sign manufacturer, owner or tenant, or any other authorized agent.

 -